-

 Origin: Bingdao Village, Shuangjiang Lahu Wa Bulan Dai Autonomous County, Lincang City, Yunnan Province shěng), China.

-The raw material is the first-grade grade from the Daxueshan Old Tree Tea Park, Mengku.
-It is similar in characteristics to the raw material from Laoheizhai in another region of Lincang, but has a longer aftertaste.
+The raw material is first-grade tea from the Daxueshan Old Tree Tea Garden in Mengku.
+It is similar in quality to Laoheizhai tea from another region, Lincang, but has a longer aftertaste.

-An interesting feature of these areas is that they are located further north than other puer regions.
-The altitude of the plantations is within 2100-2200 meters.
-At such altitudes, photosynthesis is more effective due to less shielding of sunlight by the atmosphere.
-On the other hand, cold night temperatures do not allow the plant to grow much.
-Due to such conditions, tea leaves accumulate a high content of nutrients, so high-mountain raw materials are considered the highest quality.
+An interesting feature of these areas is that they are located further north than other pu-erh regions.
+The plantations are located at altitudes of 2,100-2,200 meters.
+At these altitudes, photosynthesis is more efficient due to less atmospheric shielding of sunlight.
+On the other hand, cold night temperatures prevent the plant from growing vigorously.
+Because of these conditions, the tea leaves accumulate a high concentration of nutrients, which is why high-altitude tea is considered the highest quality.

 Name in Chinese